lammps/lammps/doc/src/compute_property_grid.rst

-The *xs*, *ys*, *zs* attributes are also coordinates of the lower left corner point of each grid cell, except in scaled coordinates, where the lower-left corner of the entire simulation box is (0,0,0) and he upper right corner is (1,1,1).
+The *xs*, *ys*, *zs* attributes are also coordinates of the lower left corner point of each grid cell, except in scaled coordinates, where the lower-left corner of the entire simulation box is (0,0,0) and the upper right corner is (1,1,1).

-Only in triclinic.

-For 2d simulations, none of the attributes which refer to the Z dimension can be used.
+The *xc*, *yc*, *zc* attributes are the coordinates of the center point of each grid cell.

+The *xsc*, *ysc*, *zsc* attributes are also coordinates of the center point each grid cell, except in scaled coordinates, where the lower-left corner of the entire simulation box is (0,0,0) and the upper right corner is (1,1,1).

+For :doc:`triclinic simulation boxes <Howto triclinic>`, the grid point coordinates for (x,y,z) and (xc,yc,zc) will reflect the triclinic geometry.
+For (xs,yz,zs) and (xsc,ysc,zsc), the coordinates are the same for orthogonal versus triclinic boxes.

 Output info
 """""""""""

 This compute calculates a per-grid vector or array depending on the number of input values.
-The length of the vector or number of rows for each processor is the the number of grid points it owns.
+The length of the vector or number of array rows for each processor is the number of grid points it owns.

-This compute calculates a global vector or global array where the number of rows = the number of chunks *Nchunk* as calculated by the specified :doc:`compute chunk/atom <compute_chunk_atom>` command.
-If a single input is specified, a global vector is produced.
-If two or more inputs are specified, a global array is produced where the number of columns = the number of inputs.
-The vector or array can be accessed by any command that uses global values from a compute as input.
-See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

-The vector or array values are "intensive".
-The values will be unitless or in the units discussed above.
+For access by other commands, the name of the grid produced by this command is "grid".
+The name of its data is "data".

+The (x,y,z) and (xc,yc,zc) coordinates are in distance :doc:`units
+<units>`.

 Restrictions
 """"""""""""

- none
+For 2d simulations, the attributes which refer to the Z dimension cannot be used.

 Related commands
 """"""""""""""""

-:doc:`fix ave/grid <fix_ave_grid>`
+:doc:`dump grid <dump>`

 Default
 """""""